 Chirlmin Joo

 Chirlmin Joo studied physics at Seoul National University in Korea.
 He obtained his PhD in physics under the supervision of Taekjip Ha at the University of Illinois at Urbana-Champaign, USA.
 He studied a DNA repair process using single-molecule fluorescence techniques.
 During his PhD study, he advanced single-molecule techniques by innovating new tools including single-molecule multi-color FRET.
 As a post-doctoral fellow in Narry Kim’s lab at Seoul National University, Korea, he discovered novel proteins in microRNA biogenesis.
-As a research professor in the same institute, he succeeded reconstitution of functional protein complexes at the single-molecule level (single-molecule pull-down).

 Group Leader

-Curriculum Vitae (CV 2023)
+Curriculum Vitae (CV 2024)

 Interviews (KIND, Delta, Kavli Foundation)